luiswirth/bsc-thesis/src/matter.typ

 covariant tensors, therefore they are measured by the inverse metric tensor.

-We introduce a struct to represent the Riemannian metric at a particular point as the gramian matrix and inverse gramian matrix.
+We introduce a struct to represent the Riemannian metric at a particular point as the Gramian matrix and inverse Gramian matrix.
 ```rust
 #[derive(Debug, Clone)]
 pub struct RiemannianMetric {